1884Programmers/FRC1884-2016/README.md

 Order Of Tags:
 1. @author (classes and interfaces only, required)
-2. @version (classes and interfaces only, required.
-See footnote 1)
+2. @version (classes and interfaces only, required.)
 3. @param (methods and constructors only)
 4. @return (methods only)
 5. @exception (@throws is a synonym added in Javadoc 1.2)